kevinswiber/siren/README.md

 * type (media type of request body, if one exists. x-www-form-urlencoded on GET)
 * fields

-##Design Considerations
+##Usage Considerations

 Siren supports a resource design style that doesn't have to be primarily CRUD-based.
-A root entity may take ownership of facilitating changes to sub-entities.
-Using Siren, it's much easier to provide a task-based interface for your Web API.
+A root entity may take ownership of facilitating changes to sub-entities via actions.
+Using Siren, it's much easier to provide a task-based interface to your Web API.